nas5w/interview-guide/docs/where-should-i-interview.md

 FAANG and big tech have pros and cons.
 One advantage of gaining employment with one of these companies is having "Google" or "Apple" on your r&eacute;sum&eacute; opens a lot of doors&mdash;your response rate for job applications will increase greatly.

 Of course, big tech has its cons.
-These companies are large and you may not have a chance to make the size impact that you could at a smaller company or startup.
+At larger companies, it may be more challenging to make a significant impact than at smaller companies or startups.
 Additionally, you may not enjoy the bureaucracy.

 With respect to interviewing, FAANG and big tech companies tend to do Leetcode-style interviews.
 If you don't want to do Leetcode, you should look elsewhere.